What I Keep Witnessing In This Work

 Space appears where there once felt like only reaction.

-Choice becomes visible.
+Choice becomes visible again.

 They begin living differently.